-This Constitution of the ArbitrumDAO takes effect on the date upon which AIP-1 is posted, located at https://forum.arbitrum.foundation/t/aip-1-arbitrum-improvement-proposal-framework/30.
+This document lays out the Amended Constitution of the ArbitrumDAO.
+The original Constitution of the ArbitrumDAO took effect on the date upon which AIP-1 was posted, located at https://forum.arbitrum.foundation/t/aip-1-arbitrum-improvement-proposal-framework/30.

 Some of the rules and procedures of this Constitution will be enforced directly by smart contracts on a blockchain, and some will not.
 All rules are equally binding.
 Actions taken under this Constitution may be on-chain or off-chain actions.
 On-chain actions are those that are actuated directly by the governance smart contracts of the DAO as transactions on a blockchain.
 Off-chain actions are those that are actuated by other means.

 This Constitution also includes some "recommended guidelines" which are non-binding but strongly recommended as good governance practice.

 This Constitution describes the procedures by which it may be amended and lays out the governance framework of the ArbitrumDAO and The Arbitrum Foundation.